gbv/PICA-Modification/README.md

 **PICA-Modification** is a Perl module to handle modifications on identified PICA+ records.

+See the Perl module PICA-Modification-App for client and server applications.

+# Packages

+## Modifications

 A simple modification, implemented with package `PICA::Modification` consists of the following attributes:

 * **add**: stringified PICA+ record with fields to be added